-A simple guide which compares the four types of personal loans by interest rates, one-time processing fees, loan tenures and when you should be applying for each.
+An easy guide to the four types of personal loans that compares interest rates, one-time processing fees, loan tenures, and when you should be applying for each.

 1) Personal Instalment Loan